ddrmoscow/bootstrap-tabdrop/README.md

 Added functionality: Allows customizable offset to determine whether tab is overflown or not.

 @rkenney fixed the drop down tab not showing the correct text due to the bootstrap event firing after the tabdrop event.
-The only issue someone may have is if they want to use it with bootstrap v2 since the events are not the same names.

 ## Requirements